 Should the writings of Martin Luther and the Koran be banned?
 What those offer is much worse than anything the AfD proposes.

 I took gender study courses at the University of Cologne; I am active in the LGBT community, I am a journalist for the newspaper Jüdische Rundschau (Jewish Chronicle) and, together with two female colleagues, I am involved in feminist theater.
-If there is anyone who questions the AfD, with its sometimes sexist, racist and anti-Semitic rhetoric then it would certainly be me.
+If there is anyone who questions the AfD, with its sometimes sexist, racist and anti-Jewish rhetoric then it would certainly be me.
 But that does not justify violence and the disregard of the law.
 The rules of law are the security of minorities such as the Jews.
 Michelle Obama once said:

 „If they go low, we go high!“

 I will not make my morality and my concept of justice dependent on the AfD!
 How should I know that those who denounce the AfD’s right to participate in public discourse may not ban me in the future because they think I represent a danger?
 I don’t know!
 But, I know my host father was right.
 Jews are always the next ones, if not the first ones.
 On October 27, 2016, Jews were removed from a London university because the police could no longer guarantee for their safety.
-When the police arrived at the scene, they witnessed a terrible scenario of Jew hatred:
+When the police arrived at the scene, they witnessed a terrible scenario of Jew hatred.

 The approximately 25 students attending the lecture had to lock themselves together with their lecturer Hen Mazzig in a small room while a violent mob was forming outside.
 A student described the situation as follows: